-Besides the academic staff, the Department has 4 other full time members, 2 of them hold a B.Sc. degree in Computer Science and 2 holds a B.Sc. in Computer Engineering.
+Besides the academic staff, the Department has 3 other full time members, all of them hold a B.Sc. degree in Computer Science.
 Those staff members have 3 to 7 years working experience and some of them have been appointed from Philadelphia University graduates who hold bachelor degrees with Grade "Excellent" or "Very Good".